upa/nante-wan/README.md

 ![Example test environment](https://raw.githubusercontent.com/wiki/upa/nante-wan/fig/nante-wan-test-env.png)

 In the example test environment shown in Fig.2, there are three VMs as CE nodes (CE 1 ~ 3) and one VM for the route and config server roles.
-All nodes are connected to the network 192.168.0.0/24 through Ethernet interface 'eth0'.
+All nodes are connected to the network 192.168.0.0/24 through Ethernet interface eth0.
 This network performs an underlay network, e.g, the Internet.

-Each node has a 'gre1' interface.
-The 'gre1' interface is an entry point to a DMVPN overlay network.
+Each node has a *gre1* interface.
+The gre1 interface is an entry point to a DMVPN overlay network.
 Each gre1 interface has a unique /32 IP address.
 Those /32 IP addresses on the DMVPN overlay are used for messaging between CE nodes, route and config servers. **Note**: nante-wan start script creates gre1 interface.
 In this step, you don't need to make gre1 interface by your hand.

-**Note:** In the example environment, instead of physical ports, we use network namespace and veth interface to emulate edge network (172.16.0.0/24, depicted as orange boxes in Fig.2).
+In the example environment, instead of physical ports, we use network namespace and veth interface to emulate edge network (172.16.0.0/24, depicted as orange boxes in Fig.2).
 After the Nante-WAN overlay is Up, all namespaces will be connected as a single layer-2 segment across the underlay network.
 Then you can ping from any namespaces to others.

 How to make an edge network namespace is shown below.